ElisDN/inline-widgets-behavior/README.md

 }
 ~~~

-Attach behavior to main controller:
+Attach the behavior to a main controller:
 ~~~
 [php]
 class Controller extends CController